TwitterArchives/AF/README.md

 ## [Link](/AF-Tracking.csv)

-Data collected from a combination of manual and automatic tracking.
-Data should be independently verified for accuracy.
+Data collected from a combination of manual and automatic tracking and should be independently verified for accuracy.